wardle/nhspd/README.md

 > This software provides automated download and updating of the NHS Postcode Directory into an SQLite database.
 >
 > For automated testing, it includes seven postal codes based on the NHSPD release and so contains Royal Mail, Gridlink,
-> LPS (Northern Ireland), Ordnance Survey and ONS Intellectual Property Rights
+> LPS (Northern Ireland), Ordnance Survey and ONS Intellectual Property Rights.
+More complete testing is performed
+> through downloading the latest NHSPD release as part of automated test scripts.
 >
 > Contains OS data © Crown copyright and Royal Mail data © Royal Mail copyright
 >